 We had considered a few different places, but as baby Isla was only four months old we wanted somewhere we could travel slowly and where there were not too many restrictions faced when travelling with children.

-We travelled in Costa Rica with baby Isla for a month, which gave us plenty of time to explore and to relax.
+We travelled in Costa Rica with baby Isla for a month, staying in Air b’n’b accommodations along the way.
+This gave us plenty of time and flexibility to explore and to relax.
 Travelling with a baby can definitely be hard work at times and Costa Rica was the perfect destination to allow us to have the down-time that we need as parents of a four month old baby!

 Here is a summary of the things that we did with baby Isla-